The short answer

 Yes, curses are real.
 To curse someone is a serious sin, equivalent to the evil of other sins like physical violence.
 As Christians, we are called to be a blessing to others.
 As Saint Paul says, "Bless those who persecute you; bless and do not curse" (Romans 12:14 NIV).

-When people talk about “cursing” they usually mean “bad words” or “foul language”, but that is a modern perspective.
+When people talk about “cursing” they usually mean “bad words” or “foul language,” but that understanding is a modern one.
 In the ancient world, a curse was a very specific thing, something you did to someone in the sense of “putting a curse on” someone else.
 But what is a curse?
-A curse literally means an “evil word”.
+A curse literally means an “evil word.”
 The idea is that by using negative or ill-intentioned speech, you can actually cause things to happen to other people, or give them bad luck, or otherwise put negative energy in their lives that manifests in real, tangible ways.
 You might curse someone by saying, “May you never get married!” or “I hope you get fired from your job!” or “may you get hit by a car on your way home!”
-To put it into the modern language of “manifesting”, instead of manifesting something good in your own life, a curse is when you try to manifest something bad in someone else’s life.
+To put it into the modern language of “manifesting,” instead of manifesting something good in your own life, a curse is when you try to manifest something bad in someone else’s life.

 What is a curse?